tw4l/bitarchivist.net/src/pages/pages/cv/index.md

 #### Webrecorder (remote)
 **Senior Applications and Tools Engineer** | September 2022 - current

-* Works with lead developer and other team members on various free and open source Webrecorder appliation tools and applications, including pywb, browswertrix-crawler, browsertrix-cloud, replayweb.page, archiveweb.page, and other related tools.
+* Works with lead developer and other team members on various free and open source Webrecorder applications, including pywb, browswertrix-crawler, browsertrix-cloud, replayweb.page, archiveweb.page, and other related tools.
-* Assists with project planning and road-mapping.
+* Assists with project planning and roadmapping.
 * Creates and updates documentation as needed in the course of development.

 #### Artefactual Systems (remote)